 Lucia has been investigating this field for many years.
-Her first monograph on the subject came out in 1998, in Italian (Biografie fittizie e personaggi storici), and her most recent, Autobiographies of Others: Historical Subjects and Literary Fiction, was published by Routledge in 2012.
-She co-edited a journal issue on ‘autobiografictions’ (2004) after organizing a conference on the topic (2003), and has published various articles in internationally recognized journals (such as the Slovenian journal Primerjalna književnost).
+Her first monograph on the subject came out in 1998, in Italian (Biografie fittizie e personaggi storici), and Autobiographies of Others: Historical Subjects and Literary Fiction was published by Routledge in 2012.
+She co-edited the journal issue ‘autobiografictions’ (2004) , and more recently she has co-edited Experiments in Life-Writing: Intersections of Auto/Biography and Fiction (2017), with Julia Novak (University of Salzburg); she has also published various articles in internationally recognized journals (such as the Slovenian journal Primerjalna književnost).

 3) Comparative Literature

 As well as working ‘in’ comparative literature, Lucia is also interested in it as a subject, in its relationship with neighbouring practices such as translation, and from a longer historical perspective than is usually considered.
 She has published articles in, and edited issues of, prestigious journals such as Translation and Literature, Comparative Critical Studies and CLCWeb: Comparative Literature and Culture